The Grimoire (Shadowrun): Reception

-Stephan Wieck reviewed The Grimoire in White Wolf #23 (Oct./Nov., 1990), rating it a 4 out of 5 and stated that "If you're a Shadowrun gamer, you need Grimoire.
+In Issue 23 of White Wolf (October–November 1990), Steve Wieck commented, "If you're a Shadowrun gamer, you need Grimoire.
 It's a very good sourcebook and it takes the magic system of Shadowrun far beyond what is offered by other role-playing games (except perhaps Ars Magica).
 Unfortunately, with this new, incredibly vast magic system, come a lot of rules to digest."
+Wieck conlcluded by rating this book 4 out of 5.

 In the November 1992 edition of Dragon (Issue #187), Allen Varney wrote, "The book amazes me.
 On every page, you find new ideas, always presented with a shrewd sense of playability in the campaign."
 While he complimented the wide range of material, saying "all of these should provoke ideas for mage PCs and GMs alike", he also noted that the new material's "learning curve strikes me as steep, their upper reaches open mainly to power gamers who study the subject as closely as real mages would."
 Nonetheless, Varney concluded that "Few works treat game magic with such authenticity, such awareness of the roles magic has played in society from ancient times to the present — and the future."